This blog is a preview of our 2022 Crypto Crime Report. Sign up here to download your copy now!

 Scammers’ money laundering strategies, however, haven’t changed all that much.
 As was the case in previous years, most cryptocurrency sent from scam addresses ended up at mainstream exchanges.

-Exchanges using Chainalysis KYT for transaction monitoring can see this activity in real time, and take action to prevent scammers from cashing out.
+Cryptocurrency exchanges using Chainalysis KYT for transaction monitoring can see this activity in real time, and take action to prevent scammers from cashing out.

 The number of financial scams active at any point in the year — active meaning their addresses were receiving funds — also rose significantly in 2021, from 2,052 in 2020 to 3,300.